-Building the Perfect Store
+Building the Perfect Magento Store's User Experience

 First things first.
 If something is broken in your store and you know it’s broken, get it fixed.
 Especially if it’s something your customers interact with every day.

 Check the amount of 404 errors on your Magento site.
 The more you have, the worse the consequences.
 Fix 404 errors to repair customer trust and avoid Google penalties: